jehboyes/finance_manager/docs/source/glossary.rst

     Academic Year

         Throughout this project, 'academic year' refers to the calendar year in which an academic year begins.
-        It crops in several tables and views and is **always** a four-digit integer.
+        It appears in several tables and views and is **always** a four-digit integer.
 For example, the 'value' of the academic year for the 20/21 academic year would be 2020.

-        Enforcing this not only assures consistency throughout the project, but also allows for simple arithmetic with years, and avoids use of the often-contentious '/' character.
+        Enforcing this not only assures consistency throughout the project, but also allows for simple arithmetic with years, and avoids use of the '/' character.

     SOCI